MyAnalytics personal dashboard

 - Recurring meetings: Meetings that are part of a series or have recurrence.

-- Multitasking in meetings: Meetings in which you've sent more than two emails or read more than four emails per hour.
+- Multitasking in meetings: Meetings in which you've sent or read more than a minimum number of emails and/or sent more than a minimum number of messages in Skype for Business Online.

 See Tips for meetings for suggestions on how to make your meetings more efficient.